US Quevilly-Rouen Métropole

 Founded in 1902, the team reached the Coupe de France final in 1927 and its performances in cup and amateur competitions saw it invited to Division 2 in 1970.
 It was relegated two years later for not being able to afford lighting, being dissolved and re-entering in the tenth tier in 1978.
-The team reached a cup semi-final in 2010 and a final in 2012, and returned to the second tier in 2017–18 and 2021–present.
+The team reached the Coupe de France semi-final in 2010 and the final in 2012, and returned to the second tier in the 2017–18 season and from 2021–2024.

 At the request of local government, Quevilly joined with historic rivals FC Rouen to form US Quevilly-Rouen Métropole in 2015, with Quevilly providing the president, manager and most players while playing at Rouen's stadium and using their red colour instead of Quevilly's yellow and black.
 Both teams continue to exist independently, and Rouen ended its collaboration in 2018.

 History

 Foundation, first cup final and decline

 The club was founded as US Quevilly in 1902 by Amable Lozai and Jules Manneville, two former members of a hiking club whose president had refused to purchase a football.
 In two years' time, the team had 104 players and Lozai bought its first pitch for half a French franc.
 In 1905, they began playing against other teams in Normandy such as Le Havre AC and SM Caen, and adopted yellow and black as their colours.
 The pitch was taken in 1910 to build a quarry but a local man named Albert Lebas gave the club part of his land for the Stade Porte-de-Diane, which opened in 1912.
 Several Quevilly players were killed in World War I.

 In 1919, after the end of the war, Quevilly joined the nascent French Football Federation (FFF) and began playing in its Normandy League.
 In the early 1920s, it signed six British players.
 In the 1926–27 Coupe de France, the team beat Amiens, neighbours Rouen, Suisse Paris and Stade Raphaëlois to make the final where they lost 3–0 to Marseille at the Stade Olympique in Colombes.
 It was the first such final to be attended by a President of France, namely Gaston Doumergue.
 The team became dominant in Normandy in the 1930s as Le Havre and Rouen turned professional and played in national leagues.
 In October 1944, shortly after the Normandy landings, Quevilly played a match against the British Royal Marines for the benefit of player Henri Mallet who had lost his arm in the conflict.

 Quevilly won France's amateur championship in 1954, 1955 and 1958.
 The following year, co-founder and chairman Lozai died, with his widow Micheline inheriting the team.
 In 1970, the FFF expanded Division 2 with several leading amateur teams including Quevilly, whose opponents included the newly founded Paris Saint-Germain.
 Michel Tron-Lozai, grandson of the founder, was unable to afford the lighting to permit the team to stay in the division, resulting in a return to amateur football in 1972.